-How to Gear Enchant and Reforge a Holy Paladin in WoW PVP
+How to Gear and Set Up a Paladin in WoW PVP

 This guide was originally a collaborative effort with Necrolina, produced by SkillCapped.
 All of their written guides are available for free, and they encourage reposting with a link back.
 The original article is on Skill Capped, here.